henry2004y/MGSolver/README.md

 MATLAB

 ## Notes
 There are rooms for improvements.
 I found a master thesis on this topic which is very useful.
+One key idea from that thesis is to use convolution instead of explicit loops over indexes to do relaxation.
+Based on my tests, this gives faster speed for a grid size larger than 64, but it is not worth it for any smaller grid.
+The current 3D implementation of GS method is a combination of the brute-force method and convolution method.

 ## Authors